Children's Books on Grief and Loss

 Grief is an overwhelming and complex emotion that many of us—including children—have experienced.
-Books can be a powerful tool in helping kids process the weight of loss.
+Children's grief books can be powerful tools in helping kids process the weight of loss.
 These books provide a safe space for little ones to explore complex emotions and express their feelings in a healthy way.
 Through relatable characters and stories, kids can learn that they are not alone in their grief and that it's okay to feel sad, angry, or confused.
 For times of change and loss, here are some helpful resources to guide the healing process and help children navigate their emotions.

 The Memory Box: A Book About Grief